 STEM's student body is among the most diverse in the state of Tennessee.
-Families originate from all corners of the globe, speaking nineteen different languages and adding incalculable richness to the educational experience of our students.
+Families originate from all corners of the globe, speaking over twenty different languages and adding incalculable richness to the educational experience of our students.
 Moreover, the school serves a higher concentration of economically disadvantaged students and English Language Learners than our peers across the city and the state.
 Approximately 90% of STEM students qualify for free or reduced-price meals, while 80% have been classified as English Learners during their academic career.

-Since opening its doors in July 2011, STEM has been honored with numerous awards for outstanding student and teacher performance, including: Nashville Public Education Foundation's Inspiring Innovator Award, Community Advocate of the Year, Middle School Teacher of the Year, Innovative School of the Year, and Tech Educator of the Year.
+Since opening its doors in July 2011, STEM has been honored with numerous awards for outstanding student and teacher performance, including: Tennessee Department of Education Reward School, Nashville Public Education Foundation's Inspiring Innovator Award, Community Advocate of the Year, Middle School Teacher of the Year, Innovative School of the Year, and Tech Educator of the Year.